General data | Classifications | List of species | Local names | Back

 bark

-dark brown, scaly; twig reddish grey; bud red brown, globose, glabrous,
+dark brown, scaly; twig reddish grey, glabrous; bud red brown, globose,

-1-2 mm; |
+glabrous, 1-2 mm; |

 Hardiness zone, habitat | a